jetty-project/codehaus-jetty6/jetty/trunk/README.txt

 RUNNING WITH JMX
 ================

-The server can be run with JMX management with the command
+The server can be run with JMX management with the command:

    java -jar start.jar etc/jetty-jmx.xml etc/jetty.xml